z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_04_BiggerSprites.md

 The answer is that once the ship has 'landed' the sprite stops moving, and it's the sprite moving code (the call to *sp1_MoveSprPix()*) which we normally depend on to tell the SP1 updater that the sprite's area of the screen needs redrawing.
-Since the sprite is no longer moving it's area of the screen is no longer marked as needing to be redrawn.
+Since the sprite is no longer moving its area of the screen is no longer marked as needing to be redrawn.
 Since SP1 skips redrawing where it doesn't need to, even though we're still calling the iterator which cycles the colours (via *changeAntennacolour()*) the colours of the antennae stop changing